Monsters Unleashed (comics): Volume three

-The third volume of Monsters Unleashed is a five-issue Marvel Comics miniseries cover-dated June-Oct.
+The third volume of Monsters Unleashed is a twelve-issue Marvel Comics miniseries cover-dated June-Oct.
 2017.
 It follows the adventures of Kei Kawade, vampire-hunter Elsa Bloodstone, and Kei Kawade's creations Aegish, Slizzik, Scragg, Hi Vo and Mekara.
 The series unfolds as the team takes on gargantuan creatures and protects the planet while also having to deal with the latest incarnation of Intelligencia.

 Critical reception

 The entire crossover received mixed reviews.
 According to Comic Book Roundup, the entire crossover received an average rating of 6.9 out of 10 based on 48 reviews.